ansible/tox-ansible/README.md

 tox list --ansible --conf tox-ansible.ini
 ```

-A list of dynamically generated ansible environments will be displayed:
+A list of dynamically generated Ansible environments will be displayed:

 ```